kernel1337/ssj/README.md

 + Internet connection

 ## Installation
-**Quick Install:** (Pulls the image from Docker Hub)
+**Quick Install:**

 `wget https://raw.githubusercontent.com/thirdbyte/ssj/main/ssj_quick.sh -O /tmp/ssj.sh && chmod +x /tmp/ssj.sh && sudo /tmp/./ssj.sh`

 This might take variable time depending upon your Internet speed.
-The script pulls the Docker image from Docker Hub that weighs around 4G.
+It pulls the Docker image from Docker Hub that weighs around 4G.
+This method is still faster, cetain and recommended.

 OR

-**Build Install:** (Builds the image locally)
+**Build Install:**

 `wget https://raw.githubusercontent.com/thirdbyte/ssj/main/ssj_build.sh -O /tmp/ssj.sh && chmod +x /tmp/ssj.sh && sudo /tmp/./ssj.sh`

 This might take variable time depending upon your Internet speed.
-The script builds the image locally which requires downloading of all the packages in `kali-linux-large` metapackage weighing around 3G to 4G.
+It builds the image locally which requires downloading of all the packages in `kali-linux-large` metapackage that weigh around 3G to 4G.
+This method is slower, uncertain and not recommended but might make sense in case a user does not trust pre-built Docker Hub images.

 ## Usage
 1. Access the application drawer/menu on your Linux distribution to find SSJ.